deanturpin/modern/readme.md

   auto x2{0.0};
   auto str{"blah"};

-  // And there are some gotchas that arguably wouldn't make it through code
+  // And there are a few gotchas that arguably wouldn't make it through code
-  // review but are perfectly valid code. int y1 = 1;
+  // review but are perfectly valid code.
+Let's create a variable and reference
+  // to it.
+  int y1 = 1;
   int &y2 = y1;

-  // So updating y2 actually updates y1
+  // So updating y2 actually updates y1.
   y2 = 2;

   assert(y1 == 2 && y2 == 2);